The history of the bank known today as Wells Fargo & Company parallels the history of the United States.

 Wells Fargo's new offices were established in San Francisco, where it operated as a bank and a delivery service for the gold industry and all of its offshoots.

-Make way for the Pony Express.In 1860, Wells Fargo took over a company called the Butterfield Overland Mail Company, giving it control over the western leg of the Pony Express delivery route.
+Then in 1860, Wells Fargo took over a company called the Butterfield Overland Mail Company, giving it control over the western leg of the Pony Express delivery route.
+Although this business venture was killed off by the telegraph in 1861.

 Fortunately, Wells Fargo & Co. was so well established, the demise of the Pony Express didn't cause the company to fail.